tearflake/s-expr/README.md

 # s-expr v2.0.0

-S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of S-expression language parser.
+S-expr is a formal language for representing data and code. *S-expr* project is an implementation of S-expression language parser.

 ## project specifics